upa-url/upa/README.md

 }
 ```

+## Using as a shared library

+For information on building as a shared library, see the [CMake section](#cmake).

+For performance reasons, it is recommended that you define the `UPA_LIB_IMPORT` macro when building your program against the shared library.
+If you installed the library with CMake and are building a program with CMake, this macro will already be defined.

+Use the `upa::check_version()` function to check if a shared library is compatible with a compiled program.
+It returns `true` if they are ABI compatible.

 ## Building and running tests

 Clone the repository (`git clone https://github.com/upa-url/upa.git`) and run `init.sh` (`init.bat` on Windows) in the repository's root directory to download the dependencies and test data files.
 These files are necessary for building and running tests, but not for the library itself.